 PERSONAL PROPERTY TAXES

-A 10% penalty is added on December 6th for late payment.
+If payment is not made by the due date, a 10% penalty is added to the amount due on June 6th for the first installment and December 6th for the second installment.
 Interest is 10% annually and begins accruing the first day of the month following the due date.
 Failure to receive a tax bill does not relieve you of the penalty and interest charge applied to all past due bills.
 Taxpayers may pay personal property bills "in advance" at any time.

 You may pay in person at the Treasurer's Office, 23396 Courthouse Avenue Accomac, VA 23301, on the first floor.
 Payment by cash, check, money order, cashier’s check, Visa, Master Card or Discover certified funds are accepted.